rafasgj/rafaeljeffman.com/projects/freeipa/en/freeipa-external-idp.md

 lang: en
 copy: 2024
 date: 2024-01-28
-abstract:
+abstract: |-
+    [FreeIPA] provides an integrated identity management solution for POSIX-alike environments and for some time now support the integration with external identity providers (IdP) for an OAuth-like autentication.
+This document shows how to automate the integration of external IdP and FreeIPA using [ansible-freeipa].
+Github is used as the identity provider.
 ---
 ## FreeIPA, identities and identity providers

 [FreeIPA] provides an integrated identity management solution for POSIX-alike environments, and this environment influenced the way users and groups are represented and implemented.
 The POSIX model is based on applications usually interfacing inside a shell session, initiated by the users represented by the POSIX identity.

-With the move to web and mobile oriented user interfaces, the POSIX user consumption patter have become less prominent, and POSIX identities may be relegated to be a support mechanims for running isolated applications.
+With the move to web and mobile oriented user interfaces, the POSIX user consumption pattern have become less prominent, and POSIX identities may be relegated to be a support mechanism for running isolated applications.

 Usage shift does not mean that one model superseeded the other.
 The same users need to access both operating sysetm-level applications and be able to authenticate as application-lever identities.
 This is tipycall achieved by forming a single sign-on environment where a user would authenticate once and then the fact of authentication is consumed by other services for a certain amount of time, regardless of how the applications that represent these services are operating.